abhisheksachdeva/abhisheksachdeva.github.io/_posts/2020-11-02-work-from-home-and-house-wives.md

 In the same report, it is mentioned that if given a chance, women would like to work (part-time/full-time).

 ### Why should women work?
+In 21st century, we are still stuck at this question.

+A few cents:
 - Feeling of being independent, pride.
 - Share family's financial responibilies and delegate some household responsibilities to their partners.
 Household work isn't easy either, everyone should have an option to see both sides.
 - It helps the economy.